victorrtt/html-page/README.md

 Este proyecto es libre para todo publico.

 (EN)
-In the next html. document the code you use is shown for create the page.
+In the next html. document the code i use is shown for create the page.
 It is a very basic page but it serves as an example to show simple labels and the coding.

 -It includes a Hyperlink code.